 What We Do

 We sit together, eat lunch together, write, read and tell each other our stories.
 We listen to guest speakers, we address each other’s fears, questions and concerns.
+We participate in mindfulness exercises.
 We write and perform and publish our stories (on this website, in annual anthologies, on The Good Men Project).
-We connect with others whose sorrows and struggles resonate with our own, and as a result we build resilience and a sense of belonging.
+We connect with others whose sorrows and struggles resonate with our own.
+As a result of our work together, we build resilience and a sense of belonging.

-Research has found connections between parental incarceration and childhood health problems, behavior problems, and grade retention.
-It has also been linked to poor mental and physical health in adulthood.
-A recent study by Child Trends makes evident the importance of POPS to all those young people whose lives have been impacted by deportation and incarceration.
+A Shared Sentence, The Annie E. Casey Foundation found connections between parental incarceration and childhood health and behavior problems.
+Parental incarceration has also been linked to poor mental and physical health in adulthood.
+A recent study by Child Trends makes evident the importance of POPS to young people whose lives have been impacted by the Pain of the Prison System.